Frameworks That Can Help Your Nonprofit Manage Change

-Organizational change was the theme of one of our 2018 Anniversary Workshops.
+Nonprofit change management was the theme of one of our 2018 Twentieth Anniversary Workshops.
 It was attended by dozens of nonprofit leaders working in the greater Charlotte area.
 Hosted by United Way of Central Carolinas, the session featured three panelists sharing their change management stories and a presentation by David La Piana on frameworks for adaptive change.

 We also engaged workshop participants in thinking critically about: How does change happen?
 In an exercise based on John Kotter’s Eight-Step Change Process, we gave each table a set of 8 randomly-ordered strips of paper, each with one of the eight steps printed on it.
 The objective of the exercise is to put the steps in the order Kotter found that organizational change happens.
 (Photo courtesy of United Way of Central Carolinas.)